jolmedilla/jekyll-now/about.md

 > How can an apple explain to a two dimensional triangle what the third dimension is?
 >           --<cite>Carl Sagan</cite>

+### About my name

+As all spaniards I have two surnames, one from my father (Olmedilla) and one from my mother (Arregui).
+The name that appears in my passport is: Juan José Olmedilla Arregui. *Juan Olmedilla* is a shortening.

 ### Copyright

 Copyright by &copy; Juan J. Olmedilla Arregui